-For instance, if you smoke marijuana, it can decrease the way your body absorbs nutrients like magnesium, potentially making you deficient.
+For instance, smoking marijuana can decrease the way your body absorbs nutrients like magnesium, potentially making you deficient.
 If unaddressed, deficiencies can cause a range of problems.
 There is some research that suggests cannabis depletes magnesium levels.
-We’ll explain, here.
+We’ll explain here.

 We’ll also talk about why magnesium is important for your body, the side effects of magnesium deficiency, and why you may want to take an easily-absorbable magnesium supplement to achieve optimal health.